- How to Find Manuscript Materials

 Cornell University Building Plans

-For questions concerning reproducing Cornell University building plans and drawings, please contact the Facilities Information Group.
+For questions concerning reproducing Cornell University building plans and drawings, please see Facilities and Campus Services - Archiving Services.

 Books, manuscripts, visual, and audiovisual materials in the Division of Rare and Manuscript Collections can also be searched online by form or genre.
 Some examples of searchable form or genre terms are: diaries, scrapbooks, photograph albums, photographs, videotapes, broadsides, engravings, poems, songs, dialogues, sermons, or almanacs.
 To find out what holdings we have in a particular form or genre, do a subject search on that term (in the plural, e.g. diaries).
 Some broad categories such as plays, poems, or novels are subdivided by country and century.
 To search for 18th-century French plays, for instance, do a subject search on "Plays France 18th century."